-We think that each patient and his or her cancer is unique, thus our team of oncology professionals creates a ‘personalized treatment plan’ based on Tumour Board talks.
+We think that each patient and his or her cancer is unique, thus our team of oncology professionals creates a ‘personalised treatment plan’ based on Tumour Board talks.
 We are always reviewing and improving our protocols, and we encourage our patients and carers to participate in order to better understand the condition and its treatment process.

 We are committed to rehabilitating our patients as quickly as possible at Rohilkhand Cancer Institute, Care.
 We are committed to providing our patients with high-quality care, support, and reassurance.
 Our devoted team of renowned Breast Cancer Oncologists uses cutting-edge technology to give the most advanced cancer treatments based on International Standards.
-Breast cancer care necessitates the collaboration of medical practitioners from many specialties to implement an individualized patient care plan for the best overall results.
+Breast cancer care necessitates the collaboration of medical practitioners from many specialities to implement an individualised patient care plan for the best overall results.